Chocolate Torte with Raspberry Rose Whipped Cream

 Instructions

 • Whisk in a pinch of salt and a tablespoon of flour, and pour the batter into the prepared pan, inhaling the chocolate scent as you go.
 Bake the cake for about 25 minutes, or until the top is crackly and the center no longer looks shiny.
 The clean-toothpick test doesnโ€™t work here because the center of the cake remains fudgy.
 Cool the cake for about 10 minutes.
-Flip the cake out onto a plate, then flip it onto another plate so the crackly top is facing up.
+Flip the cake out onto a plate, then flip it onto the serving platter so the crackly top is facing up.
 Dust lightly with powdered sugar.

 • While the cake bakes, place the raspberries in a bowl with a tablespoon of sugar, and mash up some of the berries with a fork.
 Whip the cream with a tablespoon of powdered sugar and the rose water.
 Swirl the raspberries into the cream.